- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30024_area_studies.rev.1451945934.png)"/>

 - <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

-All phone consultations, for both Health and Counseling must be scheduled -To schedule: call (847) 735-5240 (leave message) or email firstname.lastname@example.org.
+All phone consultations for Counseling Services must be scheduled -To schedule: call (847) 735-5240 (leave message) or email firstname.lastname@example.org.

 Mental Health Emergencies (outside of normal business hours M-F 8:30-5:00)